Chapter 9: Contract costs

 Answer

-No, the payment would not be considered an incremental cost to obtain new contracts.
-This is because the employee must provide future services to receive the payment, indicating that the payment is contingent upon factors beyond securing new contracts.
-Consequently, the entity would recognize the expense over the service period in accordance with IAS 19.
+No. The employee has to provide future service to receive the payment; therefore, the payment is contingent upon factors other than obtaining new contracts.
+The entity would recognise the expense over the service period based on IAS 19.

 Costs of obtaining a contract that are not incremental should be expensed as incurred, unless those costs are explicitly chargeable to the customer, even if the contract is not obtained.
 Amounts that relate to a contract that are explicitly chargeable to a customer are a receivable if an entity’s right to reimbursement is unconditional.